fabmob/standard-covoiturage/standard-covoiturage_specification.md

     M-->>U: Show results
 ~~~

-The search results are queried by the MaaS platform to the transport operator
+The search results are queried by the MaaS platform to the carpooling operator
 in a single API call, providing all relevant query informations.
 The minimum
 required information is the starting and arrival places.